payu-india/CMS-Chatbot/docs/Tokenization/collect-payments-using-a-saved-card.md

 >
 > This scenario is applicable if you are PCI compliant and got the network token and `TAVV` from any other aggregator or schemes and then sending the card transaction request in the form of authentication.

-For the sample request and response, refer to [Using Network Tokens](ref:using-network-tokens)
+For the sample request and response, refer to <Anchor label="Using Network Tokens" target="_blank" href="ref:using-network-tokens">Using Network Tokens</Anchor>

 ## Using issuer tokens